 Make homemade instruments.

-Help your children explore sound by making homemade instruments out of items you would normally discard, such as rubber bands or boxes.
-Visit the Clifford or Between the Lions websites for ideas and instructions.
+Help your child explore sound by making homemade instruments out of items you would normally discard, such as rubber bands or boxes.
+Visit the Clifford websites for ideas and instructions.

 Read books based on children's songs.

 Read books such as The Wheels on the Bus, If Your Happy and You Know it or The Itsy Bitsy Spider.
 Have your child point to the words as you sing the song together.